ds-joe/mega-electronic/README.md

-# Laravel React Template
+# Mega Electronic

-This Laravel React template is a great starting point for building modern, scalable web applications.
+This Laravel React e commerce project is a great starting point for building modern, scalable web applications.
 It uses TypeScript for type safety, Sass for CSS pre-processing, and Tailwind CSS for utility-first CSS.

 **The template is pre-configured with everything you need to get started, including:**